-We and our subsidiaries may be able to incur substantial additional indebtedness in the future.
-The terms of the indenture governing our 9.5% senior notes due 2014, or the senior notes do not fully prohibit us or our subsidiaries from doing so.
-As of December 31, 2006, we had \$570.1 million in aggregate principal amount of debt outstanding, of which \$270.1 was secured.
-We also may incur new indebtedness in connection with our exercise of purchase options on vessels.
-If new debt is added to our current debt levels, the related risks that we now face would increase and we may not be able to meet all our debt obligations, including the repayment of the notes
+We and our subsidiaries may be able to incur substantial additional indebtedness in the future as the terms of the indenture governing our 9.5% senior notes due 2014, or the "senior notes" and the terms of the new indenture governing our 8.875% first priority ship mortgage notes due 2017, or the "ship mortgage notes", do not fully prohibit us or our subsidiaries from doing so.
+If new debt is added to our current debt levels, the related risks that we now face would increase and we may not be able to meet all of our debt obligations, including the repayment of the senior notes.